What is a Welder, Cutter, Solderer, or Brazer?

 - Certified Maintenance Welder

-Are There Job Opportunities for Welders, Cutters, Solderers, and Brazers?
+Job Opportunities for Welders, Cutters, Solderers, and Brazers

-There were about 404,800 jobs for Welder, Cutter, Solderer, or Brazer in 2016 (in the United States).
+In 2016, there was an estimated number of 404,800 jobs in the United States for Welder, Cutter, Solderer, or Brazer.
 New jobs are being produced at a rate of 5.6% which is above the national average.
 The Bureau of Labor Statistics predicts 22,500 new jobs for Welder, Cutter, Solderer, or Brazer by 2026.
 There will be an estimated 45,800 positions for Welder, Cutter, Solderer, or Brazer per year.

 The states with the most job growth for Welder, Cutter, Solderer, or Brazer are Rhode Island, Utah, and Nevada.
 Watch out if you plan on working in Vermont, Maine, or Ohio.
 These states have the worst job growth for this type of profession.